From Zero to Deployment-Ready

 Taught by Engineers, Not Salespeople

 Our training team holds the Peplink Certified Engineer Trainer (PCE-Trainer) certification.
-That means every course we deliver meets the same technical standard Peplink themselves require.
-We are not simply reading from a manual.
-We are engineers who configure, troubleshoot and deploy Peplink networks every week, across broadcast trucks, container ships, festival sites and multi-site enterprise rollouts.
+Every course meets the same technical standard Peplink themselves require.
+No reading from a manual.
+These are engineers who configure, troubleshoot and deploy Peplink networks every week, across broadcast trucks, container ships, festival sites and multi-site enterprise rollouts.

 Most vendor training follows a pattern: slides, a recorded demo, a quiz at the end.
-Our courses break that pattern entirely.
-Every session is built around live hardware.
+That approach produces people who can pass a test but freeze when a real tunnel goes down.
+Our courses are built around live hardware.
 Participants configure real Peplink routers, build real SpeedFusion tunnels and troubleshoot real failure scenarios.
 When the course finishes, the skills are already tested under pressure.

 As a Peplink Gold Partner, we maintain a full inventory of hardware for training purposes.
 This includes Balance routers, MAX cellular devices, HD series multi-WAN appliances, and AP One access points.
 Participants work with the same equipment they will encounter in production environments, which means no surprises when they begin deploying.